 -Group Facilitator for Wings Foundation

 -Clinical Supervisor: The Gender Identity Center of Colorado

-Janelle Washburne, LCSW is a Licensed Clinical Social Worker who specializes in individual and relationship counseling, as well as sex therapy.
+Janelle Washburne, LCSW (she, her, hers) is a Licensed Clinical Social Worker who specializes in individual and relationship counseling, as well as sex therapy.
 She is committed to helping others regain balance, integrity, self esteem, and positive change in their lives.
 She considers therapy a sacred journey that no one has to walk alone.

 -Licensed Clinical Social Worker

 -Clinical Supervisor: Denver Family Institute

 -Clinical Supervisor: U. of Denver, Grad.
 School of Social Work

 -Adjunct Professor, U. of Denver, Grad.
 School of Social Work